Happy St Patrick’s Day 2013!

 Andrew Jackson kicks out the Indians in 1820.
 My ancestor, Jeremiah Bowden (born in Isle of Wight County, VA) comes over from his daddy’s Revolutionary War bounty land grant in Franklin County, NC.
 We don’t know if his first ancestor in America was from England, Ireland or Scotland, but that fellow married a Webb woman.
 That’s a good Scot-Irish family name.
-By the time Jimmy Bowden marries Susan Ellen Maley in the 1870s the defining event in their life was the War of Northern Aggression.
+By the time Jimmy Bowden marries Florence Ellen Maley in the 1870s the defining event in their life was the War of Northern Aggression.
 The family deaths.
-The theft and destruction by Union troops – and making little 8 year old Susan deaf in one ear for life by shooting a percussion cap pistol by her ear, trying to scare her into revealing her partisan ranger brother’s hiding place.
+The theft and destruction by Union troops – and making little 8 year old Florence deaf in one ear for life by shooting a percussion cap pistol by her ear, trying to scare her into revealing her partisan ranger brother’s hiding place.
 Then, the stealing and crimes during Reconstruction.

 Their identity is their family name – their clan.
 Which means being evangelical Protestant Christian.
 And their identity is West Tennessee and American.